mkthewlis/Milestone-Project-3/README.md

 #### Home

 - The user sees two short sentences to welcome them in and to help them immediately understand what the purpose of this app is.
 - The user then scrolls down to see a carousel feature with three sections, explaining the three steps required to use this app.
-On smaller devices, the carousel is hidden and the user sees a box with the same information to make the design appropriate on all screen sizes.
+- On smaller devices, the carousel is hidden and the user sees a box with the same information to make the design appropriate on all screen sizes.
 - The end of this page provides a prompt for existing users to login with a button that links them to the sign in page.

 #### Top Tips

-- This page features five recommendations for users to consider when moving home.
-They are there to inspire users to start thinking about their own lists.
+- This page features five standard recommendations for users to consider when moving home, as a way to inspire them to start adding tasks to their own lists.
+- It then includes a prompt to encourage active users to add their own recommendations to this community board; if they are signed in, the form to do so appears.
+If they have not yet signed in or created an account, they are prompted to do so with a prompt that then disappears when they are signed in later.
-- When scrolling down, the user is then prompted to sign up if they don't have an account and to sign in if they do.
+- When scrolling down, the user then sees a large sign up prompt along with an image - if the prompt is clicked when a user is already signed in, they are flashed a message informing them to sign out before signing up again.
+- The bottom of this page features the same prompt to sign in as the Home page for consistency - if this is clicked when a user is already signed in, they are also flashed a message informing them to sign out before signing in again.

 #### Sign In